This is a guest post by Ashley Lipman.

 It is now possible to shop right inside of many social media apps.
 There are shoppable posts on Instagram, and many businesses sell directly on Facebook.
 While not every social media platform allows for in-app direct shopping, we can bet that will soon change.
 Eventually, no matter what platform you are on, you will likely be able to purchase from your favorite companies right then and there, without having to waste any time venturing to a new window or site.

 In conclusion, these are 5 eCommerce trends that are sure to dominate the market over the next year.
 If your company can utilize and get on board with these trends, there is a good chance you could find some success.

-Ashley Lipman is an award-winning writer who discovered her passion for providing knowledge to readers worldwide on topics closest to her heart― all things digital.
+Ashley Lipman is an award-winning writer at Studyclerk service who discovered her passion for providing knowledge to readers worldwide on topics closest to her heart― all things digital.
 Since her first high school award in Creative Writing, she continues to deliver awesome content through various niches touching the digital sphere.